Undistraction/warp-grid/README.md

 </p>

-This package allows you to create a complex grid and distort it, taking the concept of a [Coons patch](https://en.wikipedia.org/wiki/Coons_patch) and applying it to a grid system, meaning the grid is not bounded by four straight lines, but by four cubic Bezier curves.
+This package allows you to create a complex grid and distort it, taking the concept of a [Coons patch](https://en.wikipedia.org/wiki/Coons_patch) and applying it to a grid system, meaning the grid is not bounded by four straight lines, but by four cubic Bézier curves.
 This allows you to create some very strange an interesting grids that would be very difficult to generate with traditional graphics software.

 There is an [editor](https://warp-grid.undistraction.com) which allows you to generate and manipulate a grid, giving access to all the configuration available.

-The package provides a set of powerful configuration options to define the grid including variable width columns and gutters, control over distribution of rows and column distribution using Bezier easing, and access to different types of interpolation, as well as the option to provide your own interpolation.
+The package provides a set of powerful configuration options to define the grid including variable width columns and gutters, control over distribution of rows and column distribution using Bézier easing, and access to different types of interpolation, as well as the option to provide your own interpolation.

 Its API gives you access to information about the grid's metrics: its bounds, rows, columns, gutters and cells.
 It is designed so that the metrics for an individual grid-cell can be used as bounds for another grid, allowing nested grids.